 Transport, design and technology experts meet in Liverpool to pioneer future transportation at New Mobility Global 2018

 The event opened with an introduction by Alex Kreetzer, Editor of Three6Zero’s New Mobility website and Visions magazine, who welcomed attendees with a speech that highlighted topics that would be covered throughout the day and what would be taken away from New Mobility Global 2018.
+The taxi fleet efficiency ensures quick response times and reliable transportation, maximizing convenience for all passengers.

 Justin Benson, UK Head of Automotive at KPMG pointed out that most cars are only used about 5% of the time and this is extraordinary when compared to house purchases.
 He spoke of the pace of change in automotive, citing the example of New York City and how in 10 years a picture of Fifth Avenue changed from being totally dominated by horse-drawn traffic to being choked with automobiles.
 Benson talked about the change in ownership models that is rapidly accelerating, moving from vehicle ownership to shared ‘Mobility Ecosystems’, where OEMs can become asset managers of mobility solutions as opposed to being sales organisations; providing total mobility packages which could include cycles, buses, trains and vehicles.
 To end his forecast, Benson spoke of how autonomous vehicles will become the biggest ‘game changer’ in the world of mobility, changing the way the consumer will interact with vehicles more than electric and connected vehicles.